MicrosoftDocs/cpp-docs/docs/standard-library/in-place-t-struct.md

 ## Remarks

 - `in_place_t` indicates in-place construction of an object.
-Use this to create objects in place inside a `std::optional` or `std::variant`.
+Use this to create objects in place inside a `std::optional`.
 - `in_place_type_t` indicates in-place construction of an object of a specific type.
 This is useful with `std::any` because `std::any` can hold any kind of type, so we need to specify the type it will hold.
 - `in_place_index_t` indicates in-place construction of an object at a specific index.
 Use this with `std::variant` to specify the index where the object is created.